hashicorp/vault/website/source/api/system/auth.html.md

   method type, such as "github" or "token".

 - `config` `(map<string|string>: nil)` – Specifies configuration options for
-  this mount.
+  this auth method.
 These are the possible values:

     - `plugin_name`